 You will be introduced to major themes in history, including sources of economic growth and social change, and the international transmission of social and economic trends.

-You will study economic and social change in the UK from 1750 onwards, in two courses.
+You will study economic and social changes in the UK since 1750, in two courses, exploring the themes of:

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you will select courses on a variety of themes, in a range of national and international contexts, and mainly in the period from 1750 to the present.